MaaS in Australia – Customer insights and opportunities for Mobility as a Service in Australia

 “MaaS systems offer consumers access to multiple transport modes and services, owned and operated by different mobility service providers, through an integrated digital platform for planning, booking, and payment.”

 • Review the current status of MaaS overseas and in Australia

-• Explore Australian consumer preferences in relation to ODT and MaaS
+• Explore Australian consumer preferences in relation to ODT (on demand transport) and MaaS

 • To support the development of suitable ODT and MaaS systems for the Australian community